XenQ-Dev/ArchForge-Pro/README.md

 ArchForge Pro is a **fully offline** Windows desktop application for Indian construction professionals.
 It handles the entire estimation workflow — from project intake to branded PDF report delivery — without requiring any internet connection, cloud subscription, or external API.

-Built as a Final Year Computer Engineering project, it combines a rule-based estimation engine with an XGBoost ML model, giving estimators both structured rates and a data-driven cross-check in one tool.

 ---